Quantyca/demo-dai-kafka/README.md

     * a Kafka REST Server
     * a MySQL Database

-2. Open a terminal and create the Kafka topics:
+2. Create the Kafka topics:

 	```